tiree24/se-q3-morse-code-1/README.md

 Morse code and telegraphs were widely used in the US in the 1850s and 1860s.
 It was the very first telecommunication device, and revolutionized the way people messaged each other.
 To this day, it still has its use in some applications, but has mostly replaced with digital data channels.

 The Morse code encodes every character as a sequence of "dots" and "dashes".
-For example, the letter A is coded as `·−`, letter Q is coded as `−−·−`, and digit 1 is coded as `·−−−−`.
+For example, the letter A is coded as `.-`, letter Q is coded as `--.-`, and digit 1 is coded as `.----`.
 The Morse code is case-insensitive, traditionally capital letters are used.
 When the message is written in Morse code, a single space is used to separate the character codes and 3 spaces are used to separate words.
-For example, the message HEY JUDE in Morse code is `···· · −·−−   ·−−− ··− −·· ·`.
+For example, the message HEY JUDE in Morse code is <code>.... . -.--&nbsp;&nbsp;&nbsp;.--- ..- -.. .</code>

 NOTE: Extra spaces before or after the code have no meaning and should be ignored.